edterbak/NodeRed_Heishamon_control/README.md

 - Enhancement: Solar function: a 3rd option as trigger is added.
 Now you can use Live value (kW) / kWh result of today / kWh exported.
 - Enhancement: HELP sections are added to for the most part.
 - Enhancement: Various tabs have layout improvements.
+</details><br/>

+[2022-10-08] (v20.0 test version) Things done are:
+- Major rewrite of functions.
+- Fix attempt: https://github.com/edterbak/NodeRed_Heishamon_control/issues/33 Hopefully this rewrite and added logic will improve behaviour of multiple functions together.
+- Fix attempt: https://github.com/edterbak/NodeRed_Heishamon_control/issues/38 Hopefully this rewrite and added logic will help against this bug.
+- Added the real limits to the dashboard.
+Setpoint of heat <20 are not allowed by HP, now this will be the limit in the dashboard as well.
+- Fixed SoftStart logic.
+It now works robustly and has the option to prolongue runs by increasing the setpoint if needed.

+Thanks to Aikon Maarten69 and Maarten69 from the tweakers.net forum for their input and feedback. :) FYI: https://gathering.tweakers.net/forum/list_messages/2108208

 ********

 ## TODO list
-- [ ] Fix SoftStart routine. (it might be working for some, but be cautious)
+- [x] Fix SoftStart routine. (it might be working for some, but be cautious)
 ********

 <img src="https://github.com/edterbak/NodeRed_Heishamon_control/blob/main/images/banners/acknowledgments.png" width="500">